vishalmanchanda/p2p/README.md

   - Allows for iterative development of prototypes section by section
 - `GET /api/generate/prototype-builder/{name}/sections`
   - Lists all generated sections for a specific prototype

+### JHipster Domain Language (JDL) Generation
+- `POST /api/generate/jdl`
+  - Generates JDL entity definitions and relationships from natural language requirements
+  - Creates entity models with appropriate fields, types, and validations
+  - Defines relationships between entities (OneToOne, OneToMany, ManyToOne, ManyToMany)
+  - Saves the generated JDL to a file that can be used with JHipster
+- `GET /api/generate/jdl/{name}`
+  - Retrieves a previously generated JDL file by name
+- `GET /api/generate/jdl/list/all`
+  - Lists all previously generated JDL files

 ### Content Validation
 - `POST /api/validate/content`